 What Does it Mean to Build Trust?

-From a management standpoint, building trust means successfully creating a system of dependability within your team.
+From a management standpoint, building trust in the workplace means successfully creating a system of dependability within your team.
 You depend on your team to do the right thing, and they depend on you to do the right thing also.

 In order to build trust, both sides must take a risk.
 You both take a leap of faith that the other party will do the right thing and become a reliable resource.